thinksalot/book-notes/awaken_the_giant_within.md

 ### The power of life metaphors
 - If words are symbolic then metaphors are heightened symbols
-- When someone is angry or stressed out, just by asking them as emotional question you break their pattern and take them to a different emotional state.
+- When someone is angry or stressed out, just by asking them an emotional question you break their pattern and take them to a different emotional state.
 - Often people are using metaphors that intensifies negative feelings
-- If someone tells me that they cant just make a progress, that they keep hitting a wall, I tell them to stop hitting it and just drill a hole throught it.
+- If someone tells me that they cant just make a progress, that they keep hitting a wall, I tell them to stop hitting it and just drill a hole through it.
 Or climb over it, or tunnel under it, or walk over it.
 - The moment you represent things differently in your head, you instantly change the way you feel
-- Also, be very careful of the metaphors other people offer you aswell.
+- Also, be very careful of the metaphors other people offer you.
 A whole set of rules, idea, and preconceived notions accompany any metaphor you adopt
   - If you believe life is a war, you might perceive it as tough and ending in death.
 Or you might think its going to be you against everybody.
 Or its dog eats dog.
 Or if its really a battle, you are going to get hurt
   - If you believe life is test (like Trump), it might create a lot of stress.
 Maybe its going to be tough, maybe you'd better be prepared, maybe you could flunk out or cheat.
   - For some life is a competition.
 It might be fun but that also means there will be other people you have to beat and there could only be one winner
   - For some life is a game.
 Life might be fun.
-It might be somewaht competitive, it might be a change for you to play and enjoy yourself a lot more.
+It might be somewhat competitive, it might be a change for you to play and enjoy yourself a lot more.
   - For Mother Teresa, life is sacred.
   - Some believe life is a gift, its surprise, something fun, something special.
   - If it were a dance, it would be something beautiful, something you do with other people, something with grace, rythm and joy.
-- Metaphors are used at different times you help you interpret what you need to do to make changes.
+- Metaphors are used at different times to help you interpret what you need to do to make changes.
 But all metaphors carry benefits in some context, and limitations in others.
-- Anytime you use the words "I feel like", "This is like", the word "like" is often a trigger for the use of a metaphor.
-So ask yourself a more empowering question "what would be a better metaphor?"
+- **Anytime you use the words "I feel like", "This is like", the word "like" is often a trigger for the use of a metaphor.
+So ask yourself a more empowering question "what would be a better metaphor?"**
 - Imagine how people that refer their work as "back to the saltmines" or "have to put my nose to the grindstone" feel about their job
 - When people refer to their business as "assets" and people they employ as "my liabilities", imagine how it affects the way they treat people
 - Example of someone having a psychotic breakdown
   - "I'm blacking our, I'm blacking out" -> "Then just white it out!"
-- But sometime its useful and important to get ourselves to feel negative emotions with strong intensity in order to effect change.
+- But sometimes its useful and important to get ourselves to feel negative emotions with strong intensity in order to effect change.
 - With all this power that metaphors wield, we should be careful in selecting metaphors we select to represent things to ourselves
-- Sometime a coach doesnt even teach you something new, but they remind you of what you need to do at just the right moment, and they push you to do it.
+- **Sometime a coach doesnt even teach you something new, but they remind you of what you need to do at just the right moment, and they push you to do it.**
 - Example of how Martin Sheen came to see life as a mystery after a heart attack during shooting of Apocalypse Now
   - His wife consoling him "It's just a movie babe!"
 - Pilots and sailors often describe their planes or ships as beautiful women.
-They would feel less inclined to keep it clean if they imagined as a big, fat guy names Joe.
+They would feel less inclined to keep it clean if they imagined as a big, fat guy named Joe.
 - Professional metaphors doesnt fit well in personal relationships.
 Alway fit the word to the deed.
   - Example of an attorny who would use the same metaphors as in courtroom and the husband who started a perfectly innocent conversation would feel like being cross-examined in a witness stand
   - An air traffic controller who didnt express his feelings to his wife